How to Protect Affiliate Income From Google Algorithm Changes

 An email list is the closest thing to algorithm-proof traffic that exists in this business.
 When you send an email, it arrives in your subscriber’s inbox regardless of what Google updated last Tuesday.
 No ranking required.
 No AI summary absorbing the click.
 A direct line to a person who chose to hear from you.

-This is not a new insight.
-It is one of the oldest reliable truths in online business.
 The affiliate marketers who hold their income steady through update cycles are, almost without exception, the ones who built an email audience alongside their SEO efforts rather than as a recovery strategy after something broke.

 Write like you have something real to say